Critical Turkish newspaper publishes blank issue in protest

-A Turkish opposition paper has published a "May 19 Press Freedom Special Edition," left blank in protest of detentions of some staff members.
-Saturday's edition of the Sozcu newspaper carried empty columns with writers' names and also left the weather blank.
+A Turkish opposition paper has published a "May 19 Press Freedom Special Edition," left blank to protest the detentions of some staff members.
+Saturday's edition of the Sozcu newspaper carried empty columns with writers' names and also left the weather section blank.

 It was a response to Friday's detentions of Mediha Olgun, the editor of Sozcu's website, and reporter Gokmen Ulu.
 Detention warrants were also issued for owner Burak Akbay and head of finance Yonca Kaleli.